gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### VMs, Containers and Serverless
 **Virtual Machines** are an emulation of a physical computer using software.

 **Amazon Lightsail** is the managed virtual server service.
 It's the "friendly" version of EC2 Virtual Machines.
-Use it when you need to launch a Linux or Windows server but don't have much AWS knowledge, such as launchign a Wordpress site.
+Use it when you need to launch a Linux or Windows server but don't have much AWS knowledge, such as launching a WordPress site.

 **Containers** are virtualizations of an OS to run multiple workloads on a single OS instance.
 Containers are generally used in microservice architecture, where you divide your application into smaller applications that talk to each other.